-It's important to understand how your customer's SOX program is structured and how it fits into the model.
-Basic SOX data is the information that is typically provided by customers in a Risk Control Matrix (RCM).
-This information should be gathered before implementation in order to get a true understanding of the data.
+It's important to understand how your customer's SOX program is structured and how it fits into the Wdesk model.
+Basic SOX data is the information that is provided by customers in a typical Risk Control Matrix (RCM) or Risk Assessments document.
+This needs to be gathered initially in order to get a true understanding of the data.
 Testing and subsequent imports are not reliant on the base data and can be imported at later points in time.